awesoee/The-Plugin-Docs/howtobasic - how to create a fraytools plugin/Tutorial.md

 ### 8. Enable your new plugin.
 ![image](https://github.com/user-attachments/assets/a8c6b017-c646-4865-9fdc-9da080ddc5eb)

-Tada!!!
+Tadaaaa!!!
 You created your first plugin.
 You'll see that your plugin has its own config menu in the Plugin Settings section.
 ![image](https://github.com/user-attachments/assets/5299b725-225d-478c-9bcd-302d039024f0)
+It doesn't have any function, atleast not yet.
+If you want to add a settings menu for your plugin, then this will be the place.